ParthGandhiNUS/tp/docs/DeveloperGuide.md

 * Have proper checks whenever student is archived or unarchived to ensure there are no duplicate students amongst all student lists.

 #### Implementation and Rationale
-* **Exception Handling**: To prevent duplicate students (especially from corrupted archive data file), the class uses the `checkNameNumberPair` method and catches `NameNumberMatchException` to catch instances of duplicate students existing in any list in the programme.
+* **Exception Handling**: To prevent duplicate students (especially from a corrupted archive data file), the class uses the `checkNameNumberPair` method and catches `NameNumberMatchException` to catch instances of duplicate students existing in any list in the programme.
 * **File Saving**: Uses the `Data Commands` component to write archive and main student data file whenever `archiveStudent` or `unarchiveStudent` method is called.
 ---